 The Alhambra is a monumental complex that stands on an Andalusian palace city in Granada, Spain.
 It comprises a series of ancient palaces, gardens and fortifications.

-Initially conceived to house the emir and the court of the Nasrid Kingdom, later to serve as a royal residence for the Castilians and their representatives.
-Its artistic uniqueness lies in the interiors of the Nasrid palaces, whose decoration is among the best in Andalusian art, as well as in its location and adaptation, generating a new landscape but totally integrated with the pre-existing nature.
-It also houses a museum of Andalusian art, the city's main art gallery and a former convent that has been converted into a Parador hotel.
+Initially conceived to house the emir and the court of the Nasrid kingdom, this complex evolved to become the abode of the monarchs of Castile and their representatives.
+Its outstanding artistic distinction lies in the ornate interiors of the Nasrid palaces, whose decoration is considered one of the greatest achievements of Andalusian art.
+In addition, its location and adaptation generated a novel landscape but perfectly integrated into the surrounding nature.
+Additionally, it houses a museum of Andalusian art, the main art gallery of the city and a former convent transformed into a national parador.